zutobg/Crowdsale/README.md

 The total supply is determined by how much we sell during Presale + Main sale(which will represent 60% of the existing tokens)

-Aftewards tokens will be minted to:
+Afterwards tokens will be minted to:
 * Team Fund (20% of total supply)
 Vesting: 1 year cliff, 3 year total.
-* Community & Audit Training Fund (5% of total supply)
+* Community & Audit Training Fund (10% of total supply)
-* Economics Reserve (10% of total supply)
+* Economics Reserve (5% of total supply)
 * Airdrops (0.5% of total supply)

-ps.
-These percentages are subject to change.

 __Whale protection:__  Combination of maximum participation limit and KYC’d addresses.